 The Quality and Quantity of Diversity in Psychology of Women Textbooks; Fictive Kin Patterns among First-Generation College Students; and Premature Therapy Treatment in African American Women

-Licensed in Pennsylvania
+Licensed for the Independent Practice of Psychology in Pennsylvania